MatePocs/boardgame_recommendation/README.md

 In this project, I collect the user ratings from [BoardgameGeek](https://boardgamegeek.com/)'s top 100 games, and train a colaborative-filtering recommendation system on it.
 The user enters a few games with their ratings, and the model returns a list of games the user would probably rate high.

 ## Keywords
-BeatifulSoup, Web Scraping, API requests, JSON, Collaborative-Filtering Recommender Systems, Memory-Based Recommenders, Model-Based Recommenders, Scikit-Surprise, RMSE Score, K-Nearest Neighbour, KNNBasic, KNNWithMeans, KNNWithZScore Cosine Distance, Pearson Distance, Singular Value Decomposition, Matrix Factorisation, SVD++ model, Alternating Least Squares, GridSearchCV, Google Cloud Platform
+BeatifulSoup, Web Scraping, API requests, JSON, Collaborative-Filtering Recommender Systems, Memory-Based Recommenders, Model-Based Recommenders, Scikit-Surprise, RMSE Score, K-Nearest Neighbour, KNNBasic, KNNWithMeans, KNNWithZScore Cosine Distance, Pearson Distance, Singular Value Decomposition, Matrix Factorisation, SVD++ model, Stochastic Gradient Descent, Alternating Least Squares, GridSearchCV, Google Cloud Platform

 ## Links
 I published a series of articles on the topic in Towards Data Science, see the links below: